-Dr Paul Roach was appointed as a senior lecturer at Loughborough University in Dec 2016 after spending 7 years developing his group at Keele University.
-He was appointed as a lecturer in Cell and Tissue Engineering at Keele University in November 2009 and promoted to Senior lecturer in Feb 2016.
+Dr Paul Roach was appointed as a Senior Lecturer at Loughborough University in December 2016, after spending 7 years developing his group at Keele University, and was promoted to Reader in Biomaterials and Interface Science in August 2021.
+He was appointed as a Lecturer in Cell and Tissue Engineering at Keele University in November 2009 and promoted to Senior Lecturer in February 2016.

 His research interests build upon his interdisciplinary background spanning synthetic organic chemistry, materials science, experimental physics and instrumentation, and biological response to surface cues.

 In 2005 Dr Roach received a Ph.D. in Chemistry for his investigation of protein-surface interactions, providing new challenges in materials chemistry and biological sensing.
 Dr Roach was then appointed as a research fellow in the physics team at Nottingham Trent University to design and fabricate "Next Generation Love Waves".
 These acoustic sensors can be designed to support bulk shear or surface waves, used to detect surface binding events.
 Surface modification, both during fabrication processes and final construction, therefore gives rise to enhancement in signal allowing analytes to be detected at lower levels.
 Micro-patterning of such devices also leads to enhancement of signal, along with fundamentally different modes also being generated.